 By Kieran Seale and Peter Kinsey

-There are lots of ways in which people would like to respond to an unfavourable report from the CQC – not all of them printable in a polite blog.
+There are lots of ways in which people would like to respond to an unfavourable report on CQC compliance – not all of them printable in a polite blog.
 But what actually is the right way to respond?

 We have been thinking about this question as we work with a client which received a CQC inspection a few months ago.